-Step 1: Decide if Foster Parenting is Right for You
+Step 1: Decide if Foster Parenting Is Right for You

-The first step is deciding whether you truly want to foster a child.
-This is no small decision.
-You need to take stock of your parenting skills and limitations.
-Some questions to ask yourself include:
+The first step is deciding whether you want to foster a child.
+Joining the foster care system as a care provider is no small decision.
+You need to take honest stock of your parenting skills and limitations.

 - Are you a patient person?